Three-phase electric power

 Three-phase electric power (abbreviated 3ϕ) is the most widely used form of alternating current (AC) for electricity generation, transmission, and distribution.
-It is a type of polyphase system that uses three wires (or four, if a neutral return is included) and is the standard method by which electrical grids deliver power around the world.
+It is a type of polyphase system that uses three wires (or four, if a neutral return is included; not counting any protective conductor) and is the standard method by which electrical grids deliver power around the world.

-In a three-phase system, each of the three voltages is offset by 120 degrees of phase shift relative to the others.
+In a three-phase system, each of the three phases is offset by 120 degrees of phase shift relative to the others.
 This arrangement produces a more constant flow of power compared with single-phase systems, making it especially efficient for transmitting electricity over long distances and for powering heavy loads such as industrial machinery.
 Because it is an AC system, voltages can be easily increased or decreased with transformers, allowing high-voltage transmission and low-voltage distribution with minimal loss.

 Three-phase circuits are also more economical: a three-wire system can transmit more power than a two-wire single-phase system of the same phase-to-phase voltage while using less conductor material.
 Beyond transmission, three-phase power is commonly used to run large induction motors, other electric motors, and heavy industrial loads, while smaller devices and household equipment often rely on single-phase circuits derived from the same network.

 Three-phase electrical power was first developed in the 1880s by several inventors and has remained the backbone of modern electrical systems ever since.

 Terminology

-The conductors between a voltage source and a load are called lines, and the voltage between any two lines is called line voltage.
-The voltage measured between any line and neutral is called phase voltage.
-For example, in countries with nominal 230 V power, the line voltage is 400 V and the phase voltage is 230 V. For a 208/120 V service, the line voltage is 208 V and the phase voltage is 120 V.
+The conductors between a voltage source and a load, excluding those serving neutral, mid-point and protective functions, are called line conductors.

+The voltage between any two line conductors is called line-to-line voltage, while the voltage measured between any line conductor and a neutral conductor is called line-to-neutral voltage, per section 195 of IEC 60050.
+Other sections define variations of these terms, with section 601 having phase to phase voltage and phase to neutral voltage, and section 141 having polyphase line-to-line voltage and polyphase line-to-neutral voltage.
+Some electrical textbooks contain the terms line voltage (equivalent to line-to-line) and phase voltage (equivalent to line-to-neutral).

+System voltage is often expressed in the form X/Y, as found in IEC 60038, with X being line-to-neutral voltage, and Y being line-to-line voltage.
+For example, in countries with nominal 230 V power (line-to-neutral), where line-to-line voltage is 400 V, this may be expressed as 230/400 V.

+Transformer windings consist of either delta (often symbolised as 'Δ') or star (often symbolised as 'Y') configurations, per IEC 60050 terminology.
+The star arrangement is more commonly known as wye in the US.